avtarsandhu/Lenovo-ThinkVision-LT1421-Linux/README.md

 There maybe some useful scripts here for people trying to add a ThinkVision LT1421 USB monitor in Linux (ubuntu / mint)

-I'm using it in a haphazard way on my Thinkpad e420s on Linux Mint

-I was using the script (butchered) on
+I am  using the script (butchered) on
 Linux Mint 18.2 Sonya /  lenovo Thinkpad e420s

 Also I've got a script which trys to control the fan from spinning all day long

-Big shout out to the guys who gave me the code ..
+# Big shout out to the guys who gave me the code ..

 * thecaffiend's repo [https://github.com/thecaffiend/tvlt1421_ubuntu]